Through the Blue

 WHERE TO STAY

-Where to stay is usually a toss-up between the main port of Parikia, and Naoussa, the island’s second largest town.
-Alternatively, Alyki is a serene slice of a seaside village retreat that’s especially perfect for young families.
+Where to stay is usually a toss-up between the main port of Parikia, and Naoussa (our preference), the island’s second largest town.
+Alternatively, Alyki is a serene seaside village retreat that’s especially perfect for young families.

-The island’s capital and commercial hub, Parikia is where you will arrive if you’re travelling by ferry.
-Not particularly charming at first glance, a tourist-geared jumble of portside businesses and tavernas line its waterfront.
+The island’s capital and commercial hub, Parikia is where ferry arrivals disembark.
+Not particularly enchanting at first glance, a tourist-geared jumble of portside businesses and tavernas line its waterfront.
 But wander into its backstreets and you will discover an old town that hasn’t lost its village charm.
-Built on the ruins of 2nd millennium BCE settlement, colourful walkways are scattered with the unexpected remains of an intriguing past.
-Somewhere within this tangle of streets is Symposium – an idyllic coffee and crepe stop with a raised platform from which to people watch.
+Built on the ruins of 2nd millennium BCE settlement, bits of its ancient history hideout within walkways.
+Settle at Symposium for coffee and crepe within its tangle of streets.
+On a raised platform overhung by a bougainvillea canopy, its a lovely stop from which to people watch.

 The Old Town of Parikia has a village vibe that is more pronounced than cosmo-posh Naoussa.